jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 3. To build both the server component and the remote client program, deploy the server module, change into the examples shopping-cart directory and type the following:

         mvn clean install jboss-as:deploy
-4. This maven goal will deploy `server/target/jboss-shopping-cart-server.jar`.
+4. This Maven goal will deploy `server/target/jboss-shopping-cart-server.jar`.
 You can check the Application Server console to see information messages regarding the deployment.

 Run the Client Application